‘Avengers: Endgame’ Director Joe Russo Discusses Directing A DCEU Film

 — Comicbook.com (@ComicBook) April 6, 2019

-Unfortunately, it doesn’t look like the Russo’s will be tackling a DCEU movie anytime soon as their superhero brains are currently fried.
+Unfortunately, it doesn’t look like the Russo’s will be tackling a DCEU movie anytime soon, as their superhero brains are currently fried.
 Joe noted that he and his brother would consider coming back to do another MCU movie if an opportunity for a Secret Wars storyline arose.

 “I keep saying Secret Wars, cause that was one of the first books that I really fell in love with as a kid, was Secret Wars,” Joe said.
 “This notion of like, you know, event storytelling, and I think that’s part of the reason that we gravitate so strongly towards these event films and these ensemble films.
 The notion that like you can contain so many different characters, and so many different points of view, and galvanize them around a story point is really compelling to us.”